-Name of Employee Requesting Reclassification Employee's Current Job Title Please review the information submitted by the employee and answer the following questions: A. Do you believe the current job title is appropriate for this position?
-Yes No B. Is the position classified properly in relation to other positions?
-C. If no to either of the above questions, explain and suggest an appropriate job title:

-D. Is the suggested job title currently used in the District?
-If yes, is it used District-wide or is it unique to this location/campus:

-E. If known, list the name(s), class title(s), and location/campus of other employees performing the same duties or performing the functions described herein at the same level:

-Employee Name Class/Job Title Location/Campus
+Name of Employee Requesting Recla ssification Employee's Current Job Title Please review the information submitted d by the employee and answer the followir g questions: A. Do you believe the current job title e is appropriate for this position? es 🔲 No B. Is the position classified properly in relation to other positions? es No C. If no to either of the above question ons, explain and suggest an appropriate job title: D Is the suggested job title suggested antly used in the District?
+If was is it used District-wide or is it unique to this location/campus: mily used in the District?
+If yes, is if used District-wide of is it unique to this E. If known, list the name(s), class performing the functions describe employees performing the same duties or Employee Name Class/Job Title Location/Campus

-F. Do you as the immediate supervisor concur with the employee's statements made in this document? 🗌 Yes 🗌 No

 G. Are there any portions of the Employee portion of the questionnaire that you wish to comment on or clarify?
 H. Who previously performed any new duties the employee identified?
 I. Did you as the supervisor/manager of this position assign the new or expanded duties to the employee or has the employee taken on the duties independently?
 J. What is the primary function or purpose of this job in relation to the mission, goals, and objective of the assigned work unit and department?

-K. Please provide any additional comments or remarks you may have:
+K. Please provide any additional comments or remarks you may have: Signature: Date: Type or Print Name: Telephone Number: () Classification Title: